razerofficial/CChromaEditor/README.md

 	const char* path, double color);
 ```

+---
 <a name="PluginFillNonZeroColorAllFramesRGB"></a>
 **PluginFillNonZeroColorAllFramesRGB**

+This method will only update colors in the animation that are not already
+set to black.
+Set the RGB value for a subset of colors for all frames.
+Use the range of 0 to 255 for red, green, and blue parameters.

 ```C++
 EXPORT_API void PluginFillNonZeroColorAllFramesRGB(
 	int animationId, int red, int green, int blue);
 ```

+---
 <a name="PluginFillNonZeroColorAllFramesRGBName"></a>
 **PluginFillNonZeroColorAllFramesRGBName**